Cauliflower Mash – Comin’ At Ya!

 Preheat the oven to 400.

-Wrap an entire head of garlic in foil, place on a baking sheet, and bake at 400 for 30 minutes.
+Wrap cut garlic head in foil, place on a baking sheet, and bake at 400 for 30 minutes.
 Allow to cool so you can handle it.

 In a food processor, blend together the cauliflower, ricotta, melted butter, Greek yogurt, and S&P. Squeeze in each of the roasted garlic cloves, discarding the skins.
 Blend until desired consistency is reached.